-24 Chairman Inhofe: As we have often said, I really 25 believe we are in the most dangerous situation we have in in this world in my lifetime.
-If I ever thought that would say I look back wistfully at the days of the Cold I would have thought things are going to have to be real bad.
-So we do have serious problems that are

-5 We have the National Defense Strategy.
-We do not 6 our NDS book.
-But this is kind of unique because it is 7 something where the Democrats and Republicans got 8 and it was total agreement on the strategy that we would 9 use.
-So we are locked in pretty much to that.

-10 China and Russia have passed us in key areas and are 11 catching up in others.
-There was a time when we had our 12 launch superiority that we do not have anymore, and we do 13 not know how that is changing.
-It is a moving target.

-14 When President Trump assumed office, America's main 15 focus was counterterrorism, but today the United States 16 properly focused on the security challenges that we face.
-17 Years of budget cuts under the Obama administration left 18 military in a readiness crisis.
-The last administration 19 even thought that we could cut our defense budget by hundreds of billions of dollars while fighting two wars 20 everything would turn out.
-However, that is not the 21 that would be between fiscal years 2010 and 2015 -- by 25 percent, China was increasing during that time period theirs by 83 percent.
-People are not aware of this. do not know that that is going on.

-This is kind of a surprising thing.
-And I see that Senator Wicker is not here yet.
-But he came up with a document that after I checked it out, I believe it to be true that during the time that we were cutting our budget
+- 1 in in this world in my lifetime.
+If I ever thought that - 2 would say I look back wistfully at the days of the Cold - 3 I would have thought things are going to have to be real - 4 bad.
+So we do have serious problems that are - 5 We have the National Defense Strategy.
+We do not - 6 our NDS book.
+But this is kind of unique because it is - 7 something where the Democrats and Republicans got - 8 and it was total agreement on the strategy that we would - 9 use.
+So we are locked in pretty much to that. - 10 China and Russia have passed us in key areas and are - 11 catching up in others.
+There was a time when we had our - 12 launch superiority that we do not have anymore, and we do - 13 not know how that is changing.
+It is a moving target. - When President Trump assumed office, America's main - 15 focus was counterterrorism, but today the United States - 16 properly focused on the security challenges that we face. - 17 Years of budget cuts under the Obama administration left - 18 military in a readiness crisis.
+The last administration - 19 even thought that we could cut our defense budget by - 20 hundreds of billions of dollars while fighting two wars - 21 everything would turn out.
+However, that is not the - This is kind of a surprising thing.
+And I see that - 23 Senator Wicker is not here yet.
+But he came up with a - 24 document that after I checked it out, I believe it to be - 25 true that during the time that we were cutting our budget

-But these cuts left our military in a predicament would take years to fix.
-Fortunately, we have a good We actually did in fiscal year 2018.
-In fiscal year we made some great advances, and we want to continue advances.
-So we are looking forward to today's hearing.
-And the two of you, if confirmed, will be playing a major role in fixing something that is broken right now.
-Senator Reed?
+- that would be between fiscal years 2010 and 2015 -- by 2 25 percent, China was increasing during that time period - 3 theirs by 83 percent.
+People are not aware of this. - 4 do not know that that is going on. - 5 But these cuts left our military in a predicament - 6 would take years to fix.
+Fortunately, we have a good - 7 We actually did in fiscal year 2018.
+In fiscal year - 8 we made some great advances, and we want to continue - 9 advances.
+So we are looking forward to today's hearing. - 10 And the two of you, if confirmed, will be playing a major - 11 role in fixing something that is broken right now. - 12 Senator Reed?